microchip-pic-avr-examples/avr128da48-cnano-adc-sample-accumulator-mplab/README.md

 To observe the results plotted on a graph, follow the steps provided in the [How to Use the Data Visualizer](#how-to-use-the-data-visualizer) chapter.

-Rotating the Potentiometer on the POT click board (after starting the application), the ADC result will be plotted on the graph:
+Rotate the Potentiometer on the POT Click board after starting the application, so that the ADC result will be plotted on the graph, as in the image below:
 <br><img src="images/dv_6.PNG" width="1000"/>

 ## Summary